simp/simp-packer/simp-testing/README.md

 You don't have to set anything in the packer.yaml file on CentOS 7.
 For CentOS 6 you need to change the NAT_INTERFACE and HOST_ONLY_INTERFACE to eth0 and eth1 respectively.

 2\.
 Run the test: Run the script:
      TMPDIR=<some directory with lots of space> simp-packer_test.sh <full path to test directory from #1>

 Packer use TMPDIR variable for it temporary directory and it needs something like twice the space of the virtual machine so /tmp won't work.

 It will run and create a working directory under the test directory where all the scripts,manifests and files are kept.
 This is deleted at the end.
+I did this so I could keep working and updating the files without having to worry about messing with what was running.

 A time stamped log file is created in the top level of the test directory and all the output from packer is copied here.
 If the packer build fails, this is renamed from <date>.log to <date>.log.errors.

-packer installs the iso, then packer uses the simp.json file to step it through configuring simp according to the simp_conf.yaml and running simp bootstrap.
+3\.
+An overview of what it does packer installs the iso, then packer uses the simp.json file to step it through configuring simp according to the simp_conf.yaml and running simp bootstrap.
 This is done in the build section and the start of the provisioning section.

-Once the setup is complete, the tests are run.
-These are the final sections in the provisioning section of the simp.json.template.
-Currently it tests the following:
+Once the setup is complete, more tests are run. it tests the following:
 1) That the build of the puppet server is successful.
 2) Puppet server is up and running and listening on the ports configured in simp_conf.yaml
 3) It verifies that FIPS is setting match across the simp_conf.yaml, the simp_def.yaml and in the operational environment.
-4) Checks that selinux matches the simp_conf.yaml selinux::secure setting.
+4) Checks that selinux is set to enforcing (the default for simp.)
 5) If simp_crypt_disk is used in the simp.conf, it verifies that the disk is encrypted.
 6) Verifies that /, /var/,/var/audit are separate partitions.
+7) Checks that the port in puppet conf file matches the port in simp_conf.yaml

 Default output directory is <test directory>/OUTPUT.

 Once all the tests have run and passed, it will configure the simp server.
 -sets up dns and kickstart server
--togen certificates for all the servers and clients -adds users into LDAP
+-togen certificates for all the servers and clients -adds users and groups into LDAP
--sets up autosign to be *.<doamin name>
+-sets up autosign to be *.<domain name> so kickstarted systems will get their puppet cert autosigned.
--configures site.pp to use a host grout workstations for clients that start with ws*
+-configures site.pp to use a hostgroup, workstations, for clients that start with ws*

-- I have sopied over some manifests like workstation.pp and nfs.pp but they have not been tested and are not configured at this time.
+- I have copied over some manifests like workstation.pp and nfs.pp but they have not been tested and are not configured at this time.

 The output will be put in the output directory in a time stamped directory.
 Packer fails if the output directory exists for some reason.

 I put a Vagrant file in the output directory that can be used to bring up the vagrant box.
 I couldn't put it in the time stamp directory because packer fails if the output directory exists and I don't have the output directory in the shell script.
 (TODO... fix that.)
-I also didn't copy it into the vagrant box so you could see the settings in order to make sure you have the correct network set up where ever you are running it. (or change host only network name to a network you have configured for that address.
-By deault it will not change the hostname or ip address of the machine because we all know how much fun that is to update.
+I also didn't copy it into the vagrant box so you could see the settings in order to make sure you have the correct network set up when you run it using vagrant.
-(I have not tested changing the host_only network name.
-My machines are all set up to match the defaults. )

--note I am thinking of putting the data in the name of the box because if you have used the box already with that name, it copies it local and doesn't update it even if check fo rupdates is true.
+The vagrant file does not configure the machine to use the ip address, I have that disabled.
+You can turn it on, but changing the IP Address will mess up the puppet server.
+Also we set up the network using puppet in simp config and we want to see what it does, not what vagrant does.

+I also turned of the vagrant file sharing but that was just because it wasn't working at first.
+I think that is fixed now.

 -The vagrant password is vagrant.